uzh-bf/klicker-docs/docusaurus/docs/doc2.md

 ![Workflow](assets/workflow.png)

+While the speaker is having his cockpit to manage the session, question blocks, and feedback settings, the audience may participate over mobile phones, laptops, and tablets.

 Follow this documentation chapter for chapter to get guided through a typical Klicker workflow including the following steps:

 - creating different types of questions